Black Hole Weather Forecasting with Deep Learning: A Pilot Study: Machine learning methods

 The process of finding $min(\mathcal{L}(x; w))$ ($x$ represents the data) is a non-convex optimization problem, with no warranty of global minima.
 We adjust the weights iteratively, in a stochastic manner until we find a set of parameters that best minimizes the loss function for a given training dataset.
 We have the freedom of choosing the loss function as any statistic that conveys the difference between $\hat{y}$ and $y$.
 Common choices for $min(\mathcal{L})$ are the mean absolute error and mean absolute percentage error.

 ML algorithms have other free parameters called hyperparameters which are used to control the learning cycle, i.e. the number of iterations, convergence criteria and network architecture.
-The hyperparameters vary freely and are independent of each other and strongly impact the the quality of the trained model.
+The hyperparameters vary freely and are independent of each other.
+They strongly impact the the quality of the trained model.
 We used a grid search method combined with a random search method \citep{bergstra2012} to find the best combinations.
 Our method evaluates several combinations of hyperparameters with random values, using the coefficient of determination $R^2$ as an error metric in the validation set, whose minimization gives the best values of the hyperparameters.

-We performed data preparation before we feed the algorithm with the frames, detailed in Appendix \ref{sec:dataprep}.
+We performed the data preparation steps detailed in Appendix \ref{sec:dataprep} before we feed the algorithm with the frames.
 The input is a block $(1, 256, 192, 5)$, and the output is the block equivalent to five frames ahead.
-The channels in the blocks represent five consecutive frames leading to temporal information to the model.
+The channels in the blocks represent five consecutive frames.
 Our CNN is trained with blocks composed of $(64, 256, 192, 5)$, where $64$ is the batch size.